State Expungement Policy

 The social consequences of a criminal record can lead to the denial of an individual's right to civic participation.
 Life, subsequent to an arrest, is permanently altered.
 Regardless of whether an individual has been convicted, an arrest or citation typically persists on a criminal record.
 Therefore, even a person who has had the charges against them dropped may be subject to a degree of social ostracism and a de facto public finding of guilt.
 Some states permit individuals who are arrested, but not convicted, to expunge their arrest records.
 Others permit some convicts to apply for expungements after time has passed from the completion of their sentences.

 Exemplary Law: MinnesotaIn 2014, Minnesota updated its criminal records expungement laws.
 The new law expanded the availability of expungement and addressed novel issues such as the responsibility of data mining companies to observe expungements.
+The law was updated in 2018 to allow additional categories of convictions to be expunged.
 Its strong provisions include:

 - Convictions for misdemeanors and specific low-level, non violent felonies are eligible for expungement (Minn.
 Stat. § 609A.02);